 I had all types of loans!
 Federal unsubsidized and subsidized Stafford Loans, a Perkins Loan, and two private loans; one from Sallie Mae and another from a Caribbean Bank.

 After I graduated, the first thing I did was tally up all my Federal student loans and complete the consolidation process.
 This allowed me to combine all my Federal loans, get a lower average interest rate of 4.125% and eliminate the headache of having to deal with multiple loan providers.
 For my private loans, consolidation or refinancing was not an option so, I ended up having two different private student loan providers.

 I then decided to go to graduate school without using student loans to finance my studies this time!
 At the end of the summer after graduation, I placed my Federal and Sallie Mae loans in deferment.

 For the student loan from the Caribbean Bank, I started repayments as scheduled, at the end of the post-graduation grace period and continued to make payments while in graduate school.
 Making these payments was a priority for me because the interest rate was 9%.
 This was more than double the rate of my federal loans.

 After completing my graduate studies, my plan was to pay off all my student loans over the next 3 to 5 years.

 What challenges did you face once you completed graduate school?

 The first challenge I faced was finding a full-time position.
-I graduated with a Master’s of Science degree at the end of 2009, during the Great Recession, and it took me about 8 months to find a job in my field.
+I graduated with a Masters of Science degree at the end of 2009, during the great recession, and it took me about 8 months to find a job in my field.
 At that time, I was also a surrogate parent to my youngest brother, who was attending high school.
-I decided to keep my U.S. student loans (Federal and private) in deferment and I also put my Caribbean loan in deferment for three months, during my job search.
+I decided to keep my U.S. student loans (federal and private) in deferment.
+I also put my Caribbean loan in deferment for three months, during my job search.